Windows Server Backup schedule is not running, with no failure messages

 Note: If you are not familiar with wbadmin start backup, you can type wbadmin start backup /? to get details.

-Step 8.
+Step 7.
 Go to Conditions and Settings to check if you want to set other settings.
-After that, click OK to start the process.
+After that, click OK to perform Windows Server Backup run scheduled backup now with Task Scheduler and Wbadmin.

-That's the entire process to schedule backup Windows Sever with Task Scheduler and Wbadmin, which requires you to have some knowledge of the Wbadmin command line.
+That's the entire process to schedule backup Windows Sever with Task Scheduler and wbadmin, which requires you to have some knowledge of the wbadmin command line.
 Only in this case, you can use it method effortlessly.
-If you don't want to waste time in learning the parameters, you can choose to use a user-friendly backup software.
-Below I'll show you an easier way to schedule backup Windows Server.
+If you don't want to waste time learning the parameters or think it's complicated, you can choose to schedule backup Windows Server in an easier way.

-As a user-friendly server backup program, AOMEI Backupper Server, can be your best choice.
-Because it allows you to backup any items you want including disk, system, partition and files and supports multiple schedule backup options to continuously protect your server.
+As a user-friendly server backup program, AOMEI Backupper Server can be your best choice.
+Because it supports multiple schedule backups and enables you to back up any items you want including disk, system, partition, and files.
 Below are some useful features of it:

 1. Launch AOMEI Backupper Server, it will bring you to the intuitive interface.
 Click Backup and then go to System Backup.

-2. As you can see, the system related partitions have been selected by default.
+2. As you can see, the system-related partitions have been selected by default.
 You need to specify the backup destination location where the backup will be saved.
+You can backup Windows Server 2012 to USB drive, external hard drive, network drive, NAS, etc.

-3. After that, click Schedule to enable a schedule to decide when to run the backup.
-The scheduled backup will be performed with incremental backups defautly.
-If you need to change it, click Advanced to configure.
+3. After that, click Schedule Backup to enable a schedule to decide when to run the backup or how it runs.
+The scheduled backup will be performed with incremental backups defautly to save disk space, and you can change it to differential backup under Backup Scheme.

-4. (Optional) To be sure your backup disk always has enough space to store new backups, you still need to enable Backup Scheme to automatically delete the old backups as you wish.
+4. (Optional) To be sure your backup disk always has enough space to store new backups, you still need to enable automatic backup cleanup under the Backup Scheme to automatically delete the old backups as you wish.
+It's suggested to use By daily/weekly/monthly method, which keeps old backup as long as possible while using less disk space.

 5. Back to the System Backup screen and confirm the backup task.
 If no problem, click Start Backup to add or run this scheduled backup.